MarkoSulamagi/gtm-ajax-listener/docs/index.md

 ## How to switch from Lunametrics AJAX listener

-Differences between Lunametrics listener and this script are minimal and switching to use `gtm-ajax-listener` shouldn't take more then a minute.
+Differences between Lunametrics listener and this script are minimal and switching them shouldn't take more then a minute.

 All GTM variables that were working with Lunametrics keep working as is and there's no need to change any of them.
-**The only thing you need to do is switch the custom HTML tag with
+**The only thing you need to do is replace the custom HTML tag with
 <a href="https://raw.githubusercontent.com/MarkoSulamagi/gtm-ajax-listener/master/ajax-listener.html" target="_blank">
 this script</a>**.
 Once this is done then everything should work as it did before.